arruda/Early-Filtering-Gnosis-Setup/README.md

         - `docker-compose run --rm benchmark-tools python ./benchmark_tools/task_generator/task_export_stream_content.py AnyCars`
         - This command will keep running on that terminal until you stop it, it will also notify you of the name of the JSON lines file that it is saving the contents to (e.g., `outputs/export_50809f300b8e646a3e7735569a0da37f.jl`).
 - On the Edge:
-    - Copy the example env file for the subdataset (Houston1 or Jackson1) and method in question ("gnosis" or "cloudseg"), into a new file called `.env`.
+    - Copy the configuration env file for the subdataset (Houston1 or Jackson1) and method in question ("gnosis" or "cloudseg"), into a new file called `.env`.
 Example: copy `Jackson1_gnosis.env` into a new file called `.env` if you are evaluating the gnosis early filtering method on the Jackson1 subdataset.
 Makle sure to use the same method as the one used in the Server.
 If the `.env` file already exist, just replace it with the new one you wish to use.
     - Start the Edge components by running `docker-compose up service`

 - On the Server:
     - Go to the Gnosis Access Point Web Interface: [http://localhost:8000/](http://localhost:8000/), and click to [Add Subscription Query] button.
     - On the New Query page replace the query text with the specific    Query for each method and dataset being used:
-        - Jackson1 car detection query using Gnosis Early Filtering:
-            ```
-            REGISTER QUERY AnyCars
-            OUTPUT AnnotatedVideoStream
-            CONTENT ObjectDetection
-            MATCH (c:car)
-            FROM publisher1 WITHIN TUMBLING_COUNT_WINDOW(1)
-            WITH_QOS
-            accuracy = 'medium_importance',
-            latency = 'medium_importance',
-            energy_consumption = 'medium_importance'
-            RETURN c
-            ```
-        - Jackson1 car detection query using CloudSeg:
-            ```
-            REGISTER QUERY AnyCars
-            OUTPUT AnnotatedVideoStream
-            CONTENT ImageResizer, ObjectDetection
-            MATCH (c:car)
-            FROM publisher1 WITHIN TUMBLING_COUNT_WINDOW(1)
-            WITH_QOS
-            accuracy = 'medium_importance',
-            latency = 'medium_importance',
-            energy_consumption = 'medium_importance'
-            RETURN c
-            ```
         - Houston1 car counting query using Gnosis Early Filtering:
             ```
             REGISTER QUERY CountCars